The Difference: Yakisoba vs Soba vs Ramen vs Udon vs Somen

 Somen (素麺)

-Unlike Yakisoba, Soba, Ramen, and Udon, all of which are eaten throughout the year, Somen is a summer noodle dish.
+Unlike Yakisoba, Soba, Ramen, and Udon, all eaten throughout the year, Somen is usually only limited to the summer season.

-In Somen, noodles are usually served chilled in a glass bowl with iced water, and broth is served separately from the noodles, typically in a glass cup.
+In the dish, noodles generally come separately from broth; The former is typically served in a glass bowl with iced water, while the latter uses a glass cup.

 Noodles

-The noodles for Somen are made from the same ingredients as Udon, that is, wheat flour, salt, and water.
+The noodles use the same ingredients as Udon; wheat flour, salt, and water.

 Soup Broth

-As with Soba and Udon, Somen broth is usually prepared by watering down the Mentsuyu soup base or the like.
+As with Soba and Udon, we usually prepare the Mentsuyu soup base for the Somen broth.

-Like Soba and Udon, many people like to sprinkle the Shichimi Togarashi spice mix on the Somen noodle soup, which is typically garnished with finely chopped green onions and Myoga gingers.
+Like Soba and Udon, many people like to eat Somen with the Shichimi Togarashi spice mix and garnish the dish with finely chopped green onions or Myoga gingers.

 (Back)